There are a some additional steps and things to consider when applying to Cambridge. This page is to give you an idea of what you need to do.

 - Some non-UK applicants may have to apply early - please see our page for international students for more information.

-- All applicants should submit a UCAS form, including a course at Cambridge at Cambridge as one of your choices, and indicating St Catharine's as your preference college in the 'campus code' field.
-The deadline is often 6pm on October 15, but check the UCAS website, as we cannot accept late applications.
+- All applicants should submit a UCAS form, including a course at Cambridge as one of your choices, and indicating St Catharine's as your preference college in the 'campus code' field.
+Check the UCAS website for precise details of the deadline, as we cannot accept late applications.